Storhamar

-Storhamar is a neighborhood of Hamar, Norway, west of the town center and formerly in the municipality Vang.
+Storhamar is a neighborhood in the city of Hamar which is located within Hamar Municipality in Innlandet county, Norway.
+This neighborhood is west of the town center and formerly part of the old Vang Municipality which merged into Hamar Municipality in 1992.
 It is the location of the distillery Arcus, the national lottery Norsk Tipping and the Hamar Olympic Amphitheatre sports venue.
 Norwegian sports club Storhamar IL comes from the area.